Function to build boost while vehicle is at the start line.

 Specifies ignition drop RPM range, used to limit RPM.
 Starting power cut at Launch start RPM + Ignition retard rpm range + this value.

-Specifies power cut mode
+Specifies power cut mode to limit engine RPM.

-•Ignition drop - Preferable use ignition drop.
+•Ignition drop - Preferable use ignition drop which cuts ignition to limit engine RPM.

 Specifies the drop mode.